pieroproietti/penguins-eggs/sourceforge/files/iso/linuxmint/uma/README.md

 You can find more informations at [Linux Mint](https://linuxmint.com/).

 # Disclaim
-__Please note what this project is in no way connected to Linux Mint in any official way, it’s just my personal experiment__.
+__Please note what this project is in no way connected to the original distro in any official way, it’s just my personal experiment.__